daveveitch/daveveitch.github.io/teaching.md

 Vector Autoregressive Model Example  <a href="https://daveveitch.github.io/assets/GoogleFluVAR.html">HTML File</a>

-Wigner Semicircle Lecture - notes for a lecture I gave in a grad topics class about the Wigner Semicircle disribution  <a href="https://daveveitch.github.io/teaching/2021-MAT1128/wignerlecture.pdf">PDF</a>
+Wigner Semicircle Lecture - notes for a lecture I gave in a grad topics class about the Wigner Semicircle distribution  <a href="https://daveveitch.github.io/teaching/2021-MAT1128/wignerlecture.pdf">PDF</a>